SuperialCondon/iOSRecipieApp/README.md

 # iOSRecipieApp
-create your own recipies, add ingredients, change number of batches, email to fiends!
+create your own recipies, add ingredients and instructions!